On the Grothendieck-Serre conjecture on principal bundles in mixed characteristic

-Recall (see e.g.~\cite[Ch.~4, Sect.~3]{KnusBook}) that if $n$ is odd and $Q$ is a quadratic form with coefficients in $R$, then one can define its half-discriminant (which is just $1/2$ times the discriminant if 2 is invertible in $R$).
-The following is a corollary of Theorem~\ref{th:GrSerre}.
+Note that $\bSO_n$ is the special orthogonal group scheme associated to $Q_n$ (see~\cite[Ch.~IV, Sect.~5]{KnusBook} for the correct definition in the case when 2 is not invertible in $R$).
+Recall (see e.g.~\cite[Ch.~IV, Sect.~3]{KnusBook}) that if $n$ is odd and $Q$ is a quadratic form with coefficients in $R$, then one can define its half-discriminant (which is just $1/2$ times the discriminant if 2 is invertible in $R$).

-\begin{theorem} Let $Q=\sum_{i,j}q_{ij}x_ix_j$ be a quadratic form in $n$ variables with coefficients in $R$ such that its discriminant is invertible in $R$ if $n$ is even, and its half-discriminant is invertible in $R$ if $n$ is odd.
+\begin{theorem} Let $R$ be a regular local ring such that the Grothendieck--Serre conjecture holds for $R$ and $\bSO_n$.
+Let $Q=\sum_{i,j}q_{ij}x_ix_j$ be a quadratic form in $n$ variables with coefficients in $R$ such that its discriminant is invertible in $R$ if $n$ is even, and its half-discriminant is invertible in $R$ if $n$ is odd.
 Assume that there is a linear transformation with coefficients in the fraction field of $R$, taking $Q$ to $Q_n$.
-Then there is a linear transformation with coefficients in $R$ taking $Q$ to $Q_n$. \end{theorem} \begin{proof} Let $\bO_n$ be the $R$-group scheme of orthogonal transformations of $Q_n$.
-The scheme of isomorphisms $\Isom(Q,Q_n)$ is a principal $\bO_n$-bundle over $\spec R$.
-This bundle is locally trivial in the fppf topology.
-(Note that if $n$ is odd and $2\notin R^\times$, then~$\bO_n$ is not smooth over $R$.)
-Thus, we only need to show that the natural morphism $H^1_{\text{fppf}}(R,\bO_n)\to H^1_{\text{fppf}}(K,\bO_n)$ has a trivial kernel.
+Then there is a linear transformation with coefficients in $R$ taking $Q$ to $Q_n$. \end{theorem}

-Let $\bSO_n$ be the special orthogonal group scheme associated to $Q_n$ (see~\cite[Ch.~IV, Sect.~5]{KnusBook} for the correct definition in case when 2 is not invertible in $R$).